tomasantunes/main-wiki2/Random Chat/random-chat1.md

 <JuniorDev> I have the upper hand.
 If I decide the topic, all this becomes irrelevant because I am completely in control of your opinion.
 <Princess> You're incompetent.
 <JuniorDev> Right, but there's nothing in the table.
 If I say work, you say work.
 If I say sex you say sex.
+<Princess> You're incompetent.
+<JuniorDev> You don't have an opinion.
+You eat whatever I tell you.